kathleenjo/example1/documentation/cli.md

 2. Scan for available networks by running tmo wifi scan <iface_id>.
 3. Connect to a network by running tmo wifi connect <iface_id> "<ssid>" 0 "<psk>" or tmo wifi connect <iface_id> "<ssid>" if your network lacks a password:
 4. If the connection is successful you should receive a "Connected" response.

-Check the status of the Wi-Fi connection by entering tmo wifi status <iface_id>.
+5. Check the status of the Wi-Fi connection by entering tmo wifi status <iface_id>.

-You can also see that you are connected to your chosen Wi-Fi by looking at your smartphone > DevEdge IoT companion app > I/O.
+   <p>You can also see that you are connected to your chosen Wi-Fi by looking at your smartphone > DevEdge IoT companion app > I/O.</p>
+   <p> screenshot </p>

-Testing TCP connect/send/recv/close
+### Testing TCP connect/send/recv/close
 Create a TCP socket by entering tmo tcp create <iface_id> .

 NOTE: For this to work, you must be connected to Wi-Fi.
 The error "Socket creation failed, errno = 22" indicates that you are not connected to Wi-Fi and, as a result, the TCP socket cannot be created.